alokasr/TO-DO-APP/README.md

 # TO-DO-APP

-In the project directory, you can list your Todo's and later edit , complete and mark them as delete also.
+In the project directory, you can list your Todo's and later edit , complete and mark them as delete also.Even you can search you
 # ScreenShots

 Landing Page